AmandaEMK/project-one/README.md

 ### Acknowledgements

-- Navbar was taken from here and then customized by removing unneccessary parts [Bootstrapdocs](https://bootstrapdocs.com/v3.3.6/docs/components/#navbar)
+- Navbar was taken from [Bootstrapdocs](https://bootstrapdocs.com/v3.3.6/docs/components/#navbar) and then customized by removing unneccessary parts
-- Basic form snippet taken from here [Bootstrapdocs](https://bootstrapdocs.com/v3.3.6/docs/css/#forms)
+- Basic form snippet taken from [Bootstrapdocs](https://bootstrapdocs.com/v3.3.6/docs/css/#forms)
-- Parallax scrolling snippet was taken from here and then customized  [W3Schools](https://www.w3schools.com/howto/howto_css_parallax.asp)
+- Parallax scrolling snippet was taken from [W3Schools](https://www.w3schools.com/howto/howto_css_parallax.asp) and then customized
-- Balsamiq was used to create the wireframes [Balsamiq](https://balsamiq.cloud)
+- [Balsamiq](https://balsamiq.cloud) was used to create the wireframes
 - My README is based on the template provided in the course